isovector/certainty-by-construction/src/book/0-coblub.lagda.md

 assembler to feel like make work---a tool to automate a problem you don't have.
-In the context of the Co-Blub paradox, knowing the direct encodings of your opcodes is an anti-pattern when you have an assembly language, as it makes your contributes inscrutable among your peers.
+In the context of the Co-Blub paradox, knowing the direct encodings of your opcodes is an anti-pattern when you have an assembly language, as it makes your contributions inscrutable among your peers.

 Programming directly in assembly eventually hit its limits.
 Every computer had a different assembly language, which meant if you wanted to run the same program